 She tells stories about women pushing up against societal and personal barriers, women who feel it is psychologically and emotionally dangerous to be themselves out in the world, but who are still determined to put down roots of their own and find a clear open road to travel.

 Her voice emerges primarily from the girl she was who had to hide her true self in order to survive.
-That girl now comingles and argues with the woman she has become: a woman who is wrestling with middle-age, is the mother of two daughters, and one half of a long marriage that she feels has both thwarted and saved her.
+That girl now comingles with the woman she has become: a woman who is wrestling with middle-age, is the mother of two daughters, and one half of a long marriage that she feels has both thwarted and saved her.

 As an actor she excels at dramatic roles with dark humor and emotional potency.
 She has a quiet, riveting stillness in her work while holding close something both vulnerable and explosive.